 Ghost kitchens operate with tight margins and a high volume of sales.
 You’ll need to open accounts with wholesale distributors to keep your kitchen supplied with food, beverages, and takeout containers.
 Because storage space can be limited in a ghost kitchen, look for suppliers that deliver to your location multiple times per week so that you don’t overtax your refrigerators and freezers.

 In addition to your menu ingredients, you need to think about how you will package each food for travel.
 Will individual burgers be packaged differently than combo meals?
 Do you have a plan for keeping French fries crisp and soup hot?
 The slideshow below can give you some inspiration.
-Since 64% of consumers said it is important for packaging to be recyclable and 74% of consumers stated they would pay more for sustainable packaging, we focused on eco-friendly options.
+With consumer sentiment leaning toward eco-friendly options and 74% of consumers stating they would pay more for sustainable packaging, that is our focus for this slideshow.

 Your ghost kitchen needs at least a few staff members to keep up with order flow during busy times.
 Ghost kitchens tend to have primarily kitchen staff, though you may choose to self-deliver your food, in which case you’ll also need delivery drivers.
 Depending on your culinary ability, you may also need to hire a chef to develop your recipes.
+While chef consultants can be pricey, they offer insight into flavors and trends that can benefit your business in the long term.
 According to CloudKitchens, most ghost kitchens employ a staff of two to four employees.

 12. Market Your Ghost Kitchen